Fish screens – what’s the story?

 - compliance monitoring (meeting with consent holders to assess the effectiveness and compliance of their screens);

-- working with consent holders on action plans to resolve non-compliances, and to encourage upgrades to best practice (even if this is beyond current consent conditions).
+- working with consent holders on action plans to resolve non-compliances, and to encourage upgrades to best practice (even if this is beyond current consent conditions); and

 Given the scale of fish screens that need to be monitored under the new Standard Operating Procedure, it is essential that a prioritisation exercise determines which sites should be visited first.